-- Causative factors decrease the contractility of the myocardium → activation of compensatory mechanisms (Frank-Starling law) to maintain cardiac output → ↑ end-diastolic volume (preload) → myocardial remodeling → eccentric hypertrophy (sarcomeres added in series) and dilation of the ventricle ; → reduced myocardial contractility → systolic dysfunction and ↓ ejection fraction → heart failure
+- Causative factors decrease the contractility of the myocardium → activation of compensatory mechanisms () to maintain → ↑ end-diastolic volume (preload) → → eccentric hypertrophy (sarcomeres added in series) and dilation of the ventricle ; → reduced myocardial contractility → systolic dysfunction and ↓ ejection fraction → heart failure

-- Decreased LV contractility due to dilation leads to left heart failure and eventually right heart failure (see “Pathophysiology of congestive heart failure”).
+- Decreased LV contractility due to dilation leads to and eventually (see “Pathophysiology of congestive heart failure”).

 Physical examination

 - Systolic murmur secondary to mitral valve regurgitation; or tricuspid valve regurgitation

 - S3 gallop